 One of the challenges of being a practically minded technology analyst is squaring the importance of “the next big thing” with the reality of what most organizations are doing.
 For decades it’s been the case that “the next big thing” in the world of information technology is easily several years ahead of where most organizations are in their use of technology.
 And before most organizations can realize the benefit of some whiz-bang technology, they frequently need to address a range of more mundane issues, such as data availability and accuracy, employee training and corporate culture, among other impediments.
 Sometimes, though, advanced technology works to uncomplicate things for organizations.

-Topics: Office of Finance, Analytics, Financial Performance Management, Price and Revenue Management, Digital Technology, Operations & Supply Chain, ERP and Continuous Accounting, blockchain, robotic finance, Predictive Planning, Conversational Computing, AI and Machine Learning, revenue and lease accounting, subscription management, intelligent sales
+Topics: Human Capital Management, Marketing, Office of Finance, Analytics, Business Intelligence, Sales Performance Management, Financial Performance Management, Price and Revenue Management, Digital Marketing, Work and Resource Management, Digital Commerce, Operations & Supply Chain, Enterprise Resource Planning, ERP and Continuous Accounting, robotic finance, Predictive Planning, AI and Machine Learning, revenue and lease accounting, subscription management, intelligent sales

 Workiva recently introduced Chains, a visual workflow tool for the Workiva platform.
 Individuals use Chains to create and manage linear sequences of tasks that they otherwise would have to execute manually, for example, automatically updating a report with the most current dataset.
 Chains is like old-style Excel macros in its simplicity; users configure sequences with a drag-and-drop visual interface.
 There’s nothing to code and it’s easy to follow the sequence and the logic that drives the process.
 Organizations can take a modular approach to building chains, enabling users to string together a sequence of them.
 Such an approach makes it possible to standardize process execution and maintaining shorter chains is usually simpler than longer ones.